dterstege/CavalieriPointMask/README.md

 - *Thresholding Algorithm*: "Triangle"
 - *Size of Sigma in Gaussian Blur*: "200"
-- *Area in Pixels Accounted for by Each Point*: "1156"
+- *Square Area in Pixels Accounted for by Each Point*: "1156"

 Searching any of these values in the txt file will show where adjustments may be made.
 The plugin will then need to re-installed on *ImageJ*